cbalatos/nodejsTut/README.md

 ## A node.js testbed
 This is a project that serves s a testbed for my node.js demo applications.
 It currently contains two projects
-1. a vary basic 'Hello World' node.js application server.
+1. a basic 'Hello World' node.js application server.

 2. a chat server that demonstrates basic express and socket.io usage.

 #### Prerequisites